Summary

 Materials

-• American Progress Photo Deconstruction handout (attached; one per student)
+American Progress Photo Deconstruction (attached; one per student)

-• What is Manifest Destiny? handout (attached; one per student)
+What is Manifest Destiny? (attached; one per student)

 Engage

-Begin by dividing students into groups of 3 or 4.
-Students will be working in these groups for most of the lesson.
+Begin by dividing students into groups of 3–4.
+Students work in these groups for most of the lesson.
 Use the attached Lesson Slides to guide the lesson.
-Start with slide 3, showing the image below:
+Start by displaying slide 3, showing the image below:

 Next, call on each group to share something they observed for the portion of the painting they were assigned.

-Once each group has had a chance to share, ask students to now consider the image as a whole as well as the observations from their classmates.
-Give students 4–5 minutes to work within their groups to interpret what is going on in the image, what the artist wants us to think and feel, what the figure in the image represents, etc. Students should record these thoughts in the "Inferences" column on the handout.
+After each group has shared, ask students to now consider the image as a whole as well as the observations from their classmates.
+Give students 4–5 minutes to work within their groups to interpret what is happening in the image, what ideas or emotions the artist may have intended to convey, what the figure in the image represents, etc. Students should record these thoughts in the "Inferences" column on the handout.

-Next, call on each group to share out their inferences.
-Keep this conversation going until you feel the major themes of the image have been discussed.
+Next, call on each group to share their inferences.
+Continue the discussion until students have addressed the painting’s major themes.

 Explore

 Next, have students work within their groups, again using Stop and Jot, to summarize the remaining two documents.
-Then, facilitate a class discussion, calling on groups to share their responses with the whole class.
-Summarize student responses clarifying any information during the discussion.
+Then, facilitate a whole-class discussion, calling on groups to share their responses with the whole class.
+Summarize student responses, clarifying any information during the discussion.
 Students may add to or change their summaries on their handout based on the class discussion.

-Finally, display slide 7 and ask students to brainstorm with their group how they would now define Manifest Destiny.
+Finally, display slide 8 and ask students to brainstorm with their group how they would now define Manifest Destiny.
 What characteristics would need to be included in a definition of the concept?
-Give students four minutes to work on their definition with their groups.
-Groups should record their ideas in the "My Group's Brainstorms" section of the handout.
-Then, call on groups to share their responses.
-You can type their answers into slide eight if you choose.
+Give students about five minutes to work on their definition with their groups.
+Have students record their ideas in the "My Group's Brainstorms" section of the handout.
+Then, call on each group to share their responses.
+Record students’ responses on the board or type their answers into slide 8 if desired.

-Summarize the class discussion by displaying slide 8.
-If students are missing any key pieces of information, they should add them at this point and synthesize all information to create a final definition of Manifest Destiny in the "Class Response" section of the chart.
+Summarize the class discussion by displaying slide 9.
+If students are missing any key pieces of information, they should add them at this point and synthesize all information to create a final definition of Manifest Destiny in the "Class Response" section of the handout.

 Explain